CupKido/Hokku-Discord-Bots/README.md

 # Hokku-Discord-Bots
-A simple framework that allows loading and unloading features from discord bots
+A simple framework that allows creating, loading and unloading features from discord bots

 ### The framework is made out of a few main parts: